Umarbjr/DataStructures_Project1/README.md

 Section # 11

-Competing: YES or NO
+Competing: YES

-Best run time:
+Best run time: 967.53 on the Linux.
+  To Compile: g++ ProgAss1.cpp

-Anything that doesn't work: The averages seem to be way off
+Anything that doesn't work: The averages seem to be off.
+Otherwise, it's all good.